Country of origin: England

 Puleston was also interested in ornithology and began studying osprey colonies off Long Island.
 He discovered that dichloro-diphenyl-trichlorethane (DDT), which was used to kill mosquitoes in the area, was also killing off un-hatched ospreys.

 Puleston joined a campaign against the use of DDT.
 Using what was then a novel approach to environmental activism, he and colleagues Art Cooley and Charlie Wurster sued the Suffolk County Mosquito Control Department in New York and secured a year-long ban on DDT spraying.

 Almost immediately, Puleston was inundated with environmental protection requests from across the country.
 He, Cooley and Wurster then founded the Environmental Defense Fund (EDF) in 1967 to protect humans and wildlife from DDT.

-Three years later, New York State banned most uses of DDT.
+Three years later, New York state banned most uses of DDT.
 In 1972, the ban spread nationwide and in various countries across the globe.
 Most of the affected wildlife made the recovery that Puleston had hoped for.